turbot/tailpipe-plugin-github/docs/tables/github_audit_log/index.md

 ### Exclude comment events

-Use the filter argument in your partition to filter out events like issue and pull request review comments.
+Use the filter argument in your partition to filter out events, like issue and pull request review comments.

 ```hcl
 partition "github_audit_log" "my_logs_issue_comment" {